AnshumanB08/ShopVista-Azure-Data-Engineering-Project/README.md

 ## 🙏 Acknowledgements

-Special thanks to **Codebasics** for their exceptional **Data Engineering course**, hands-on project guidance, and real-world problem statements that enabled me to design and implement this end-to-end Azure data platform.
+Special thanks to **Codebasics** for their exceptional **Data Engineering Course**, hands-on project guidance, and real-world problem statements that enabled me to design and implement this end-to-end Azure data platform.

 ---